Two European Sustainability Workshops now in Ontario and online: The Climate Fresk and The Digital Collage

 Plan a Climate Fresk or Digital Collage for your Students, Members or Employees

-Contact us here to plan for an in house Climate Fresk or Digital Collage workshop in your company, non profit, school or university.
+Contact us here to plan for an in house Climate Fresk or Digital Collage workshop in your group, company, non profit, school or university.

 Thanks to www.DeepL.com/Translator for some help with an initial translation of the French version of the article.
 A lot of adaptation occurred to come to this result, however.